 In addition to thinking different, the founder of a startup should also think deep and have a great taste.
-Our partner creativity agency, ONES Idea, can provide the startups we invest in with design services ranging from VI design to brand positioning.
+Our media lab, ONES Idea, can provide the our portfolios with branding services ranging from VI design to video production.

 As Whitman said,

 Ning received his B.A. in Management from Monash University (Australia), and a M.A. in Finance from Hult International Business School (US).
 He also once studied English at UCLA (US) and Japanese Culture & Literature at Osaka University (Japan) during an exchange program.
 When in Monash, he wrote book reviews as a columnist for the Australian i.M Magazine, and curated the Melbourning International Photography Exhibition.